wabarc/starter/README.md

 ## How it works

 1. Packaging Chrome extensions into the binary.
-2. Lunching Chrome to load extensions with a specified directory to stores user data.
+2. Launching Chrome to load extensions with a specified directory to stores user data.
-3. To launch a new browser in headful, use the flag `--user-data-dir={workspace}/UserDataDir`.
+3. Launch a remote debugging browser with the flag `--user-data-dir={workspace}/UserDataDir`.

+Note: remote debugging address is default to listen on `0.0.0.0:9222`.

 ## Prerequisite